-Annual vacations for employees with ten (10) work days' vacation or more shall be granted in one (1) continuous period but may, upon request from the employee, be divided into not more than four (4) periods subject to the approval of the Employer.
+Annual vacations for employees with ten (10) workdays' vacation or more shall be granted in one (1) continuous period but may, upon request from the employee, be divided into not more than four (4) periods subject to the approval of the Employer.
 Employees wishing to split their vacations shall exercise seniority rights in the choice of the first vacation period.
 Seniority shall prevail in the choice of the second vacation period, but only after all other "first" vacation periods have been posted.
 Seniority shall also prevail in the choice of the third vacation period, but only after all other "first" and "second" vacation periods have been posted.
 Seniority shall also prevail in the choice of the fourth vacation period, but only after all other "first," "second" and "third" vacation periods have been posted.

 Employees who have commenced their annual vacation shall not be called back to work, except in cases of extreme emergency.
-If such occurs, an employee shall be paid overtime rates and have the vacation period so displaced rescheduled with pay at a mutually agreeable time.
+If such occurs, an employee shall be paid overtime rates and have the vacation period so displaced rescheduled with pay at a mutually agreeable time prior to the end of the applicable vacation year and subject to the vacation carry over provisions of this article.